hpcsheffield/2014-01-14-manchester/shell/README.md

 You can stop the job with Ctrl-z and then put it into the background with `bg` or into the foreground with `fg`.

+You can kill stopped a job with

+    kill %1

+Assuming it was job number 1.

 # Examining the contents of other directories